ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Results
-This describes the result of the measurement and also the comparison to reference values.
+This describes the result of the measurement and also the comparison to Reference Values.

 1 -- verificaton-not-run
 : Indicates no attempt was made to run the verification